pietro-verde/London-property-sales-price-analysis/README.md

 *Contains HM Land Registry data and Energy Performance Certificates data © Crown copyright and database right 2021.
 This data is licensed under the Open Government Licence v3.0.*

+------- to add -------------

+#### Load EPC data

+The UK Price Paid Data provides valuable information about property transactions.
+However, it's important to note that this dataset does not include the size of the properties, which can be useful to calculate price per square meter.

+To obtain property size data, we can query the Energy Performance of Buildings Data (EPC data).
+The EPC data contains detailed information about the energy performance of properties, including their size.

+By combining these two datasets, we can gain a more comprehensive understanding of the property market in the UK.

+The EPC data was downloaded from https://epc.opendatacommunities.org/domestic/search.
+Registration required.

+Since the EPC data is available in files divided by district, beofore proceeding with processing the data, it is necessary to reference a list of all London districs names and codes, which can be obtained from the [Office of National Statistics website](https://geoportal.statistics.gov.uk/datasets/ons::local-authority-districts-april-2023-names-and-codes-in-the-united-kingdom/explore) , together with a list of London boroughs that is available from Wikipedia.